 - Each video on Kiron campus offers different types of quality.
 Choose the lowest one (144p)

-- All Youtube videos on Kiron campus have subtitles in many languages.
-You can download the text of the video and read it, instead of loading and watching the video.
+- Some Youtube videos on Kiron campus have subtitles in different languages.
+Whenever available can download the text of the video and read it, instead of loading and watching the video.
 Simply click on this button below the video:

-- All videos on Coursera also have subtitles in many languages.
+- Most of the videos on Coursera also have subtitles in different languages.
 In the same way, you can download the text of the video and read it instead of loading the video.
 Click on 'Download' under the video, and then choose 'Transcript', like below:

 COPY-PASTE THE CONTENT OF A LESSON FOR LATER: